microsoft/pylance-release/TROUBLESHOOTING.md

 For environments with multiple root workspaces, place the `.vscode/settings.json` in the root directory of each workspace instead of using `settings` section in a `*.code-workspace` file.

-For remote case where you are using `vscode-server`, another way to increate memory threshold allowed for vscode-server is adding `NODE-OPTIONS` on the shell your `vscode-server` run.

-For linux/mac, one can put `export NODE_OPTIONS="--max-old-space-size=8192"` in one of your shell's `.xxx_profile` or `.xxxrc` file or for windows, you can put `set NODE_OPTIONS=--max-old-space-size=8192` in system environment.

-* See [--max-old-space-size](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes) for more information.

-Another way to reduce memory consumed by pylance is excluding unnecessary *.py files using `python.analysis.exclude`. for example, in `.vscode/settings.json`, add `python.analysis.exclude = ["**/testFiles/*.py"]`

-If multi root workspaces are used, put `.vscode/settings.json` in each workspace root rather than `*.code-workspace` file.

 ## Filing an issue

 When filing an issue, make sure you do the following: